Forthcoming events at the Centre

 22 April: "Child Poverty - What can we do next?".
 Open Forum with Professor Jonathan Boston (Co-chair, Expert Advisory Group on Solutions to Child Poverty), Dr Liz Craig (Director of the NZ Child and Youth Epidemiology Service), and Professor Mark Henaghan (Dean of the Faculty of Law and member of the Expert Advisory Group).

 22 April: "Climate Change - Where are we now and what do we do next?".
 Open Lecture and Panel with Professor Jonathan Boston (Professor of Public Policy, Victoria University School of Government), Dr Janet Stephenson ('Risk Assessment for NZ' and Director of the Centre for Sustainability), Professor Colin Campbell-Hunt (Otago Climate Change Network), and Alec Dawson (Generation Zero).
+Watch the podcast here.

 15 April: "Salvation and Soil - Some Challenges for Churches in Contemporary Culture".
 A public lecture by Rev Canon Professor Martyn Percy, Principal of Ripon College at Cuddesdon, Oxford, and Professor of Theological Education at King's College London.
 Martyn Percy was also in conversation with Centre Director Andrew Bradstock ealier in the day.
+Watch the podcast here.

 27 March: 'Doing Democracy in the 21st Century: How one man took on the banks and politicians and won!' - a public conversation with Hordur Torfasun, Icelandic activist.
 Hordur Torfason was in conversation with Dr Andrew Shepherd.